hermeznetwork/docs/docs/developers/sdk.md

   const hermezEthereumAddress3 = wallet3.hermezEthereumAddress
 ```

-The authorization for the creation of a Hermez account is done using the private key storder in the newly created Hermez wallet.
+The authorization for the creation of a Hermez account is done using the private key stored in the newly created Hermez wallet.
 > Note that the account is not created at this moment.
 The account will be created when Bob performs the transfer.
 Also, it is Bob  that pays for the fees associated in the account creation.

 ```js